Francoist Catalonia: Catalan Francoists

 Among the Francoist mayors were Josep Maria de Porcioles in Barcelona and Josep Gomis in Montblanc.
 Josep Maria de Porcioles (1904–1993), was mayor of Barcelona during the Franco regime.
 The municipal administration of Porcioles was generally not coherent from a budgetary and political point of view, apart from carrying out uncontrolled urban development.
-In 1983, during the mayorlty of Pasqual Maragall, Porcioles was awarded the gold medal of the city of Barcelona; Maragall had been a high official of the city council during the Porcioles era.
+In 1983, during the mayoralty of Pasqual Maragall, Porcioles was awarded the gold medal of the city of Barcelona; Maragall had been a high official of the city council during the Porcioles era.
 During his funeral he was honored, among other authorities, by Maragall, as a Catalan figure, which was controversial.

 Josep Gomis i Martí of Montblanc (1934), had broad and prolific career: twenty-five years at the Montblanc Town Hall, sixteen as mayor (1964–1980), provincial deputy, Solicitor in the Cortes, President of the Provincial Council of Tarragona (1980–88), Member of the Cortes for the Convergència i Unió (CiU), (1982 and 1986 legislatures), Government Minister of the Generalitat de Catalunya (1988–92), delegate of the Government of the Generalitat in Madrid (1993–2002) and president of the Social Council of the Rovira i Virgili University (2002–04).
 On July 29, 1996, he was named "favourite son" of the town of Montblanc.

 FC Barcelona did not escape the regime; there were many presidents who agreed with the regime.
 Among them were Narcís de Carreras who was part of the Lliga Catalana and was a collaborator of Francesc Cambó until 1939.
 Later, he was president of FC Barcelona (1968–1969) and La Caixa (1972–1980), Councillor of the City Council and a solicitor in the Cortes (1967–1971).
 In contrast, Josep Sunyol, also president of FC Barcelona and a prominent militant of the Republican Left of Catalonia, was shot on August 6, 1936, in the Sierra de Guadarrama without trial by Francoist troops.
 Sunyol had been detained, along with journalist Ventura Virgili, a chauffeur and an officer, when they visited the front.
 As a tribute, a Barça club in Palafolls is named after him.